cbednarski/hostess/README.md

 An idempotent command-line utility for managing your `/etc/hosts` file.

+## Using Hostess

+### Download and Install

+Download a [precompiled release](https://github.com/cbednarski/hostess/releases) from GitHub.

-## Usage
+### Usage

-    hostess add domain ip   # Add or change a hosts entry for this domain pointing to this IP hostess add -off domain ip  # Add in a disabled state (if it already exists, disable it) hostess del domain      # Remove a domain from your hosts file hostess has domain      # exit code 0 or 1 if the domain is in your hostfile hostess off domain      # Disable a domain (but don't remove it completely) hostess on domain       # Re-enable a domain that was disabled hostess ls              # List domains, target ips, and on/off status hostess fix             # Read your hosts file and show warnings if there are bumps hostess dump            # Dump your hostfile as json hostess apply           # Add entries from a json file
+    hostess add domain ip   # Add or replace a hosts entry for this domain pointing to this IP hostess aff domain ip   # Add or replace a hosts entry in an off state hostess del domain      # Remove a domain from your hosts file hostess has domain      # exit code 0 if the domain is in your hostfile, 1 otherwise hostess off domain      # Disable a domain (but don't remove it completely), exit 0 if hosts entry is missing hostess on domain       # Re-enable a domain that was disabled, exit 1 if hosts entry is missing hostess ls              # List domains, target ips, and on/off status hostess fix             # Rewrite your hosts file; use -n to dry run hostess dump            # Dump your hostfile as json hostess apply           # Add entries from a json file